Ultimate Guide for Families Visiting the Polynesian Cultural Center

 Making a Lauhala Fish at the Polynesian Cultural Center.
 Photo credit: Marcie Cheung

-There’s also an opportunity to get temporary tattoos in the New Zealand village, which is another popular family activity.
+There’s also an opportunity to get temporary tattoos in the New Zealand village, another popular family activity.

 You can also do paid activities like stringing a fresh flower lei.